cran-task-views/OfficialStatistics/OfficialStatistics.md

     weights can be applied.
 Bootstrap replicate weights can be created for a variety of sampling designs, including stratified multistage samples and samples selected using systematic or unequal probability sampling.
+- `r pkg("NonProbEst") includes different inference procedures to correct for selection bias that might be introduced with non-random selection mechanisms.

 ### 5.2 Visualization